Health Insurance Analysis in Connecticut

 Serving Connecticut Residents

-Whether you're in Bridgeport, New Haven, Hartford, or anywhere else in Connecticut, our AI can analyze your health insurance policy and find coverage gaps.
+Whether you're in Bridgeport, New Haven, Hartford, or anywhere else in Connecticut, our AI can extract structured data from your health insurance policy and export it to Excel.

 What are the minimum health insurance requirements in Connecticut?